St Lucia has a bit of a reputation for being a super expensive, luxurious vacation destination.

 Here are my favorite St Lucia budget hotels:

-This is the overall best option as this is a reasonably priced 4-star hotel in Marigot Bay.
+This is the overall best option as it is a reasonably priced 4-star hotel in Marigot Bay.
 You can get rooms at around $200 per night (which is amazing for what you get).

 The hotel itself is super modern and chic and overlooks Marigot Bay which features a stunning white sandy beach.
 There’s also 2 pools and a spa on-site as well as a dive center!